 Accreditation and school improvement assist schools in changing for the better in an orderly and systematic way.
 They bring a vigorous dynamic into the school by engaging every school constituent in a process of organizational appraisal.

-- Documents school is true to its own foundational statements (mission, vision, core values, goals)
+- It documents that the school is true to its own foundational statements (mission, vision, core values, goals)

-- Affirms school meets standards of quality established by the international school community
+- It affirms that the school meets standards of quality established by the international school community

-- Provides validation of the credibility of the school through a peer review process
+- It provides validation of the credibility of the school through a peer review process

-- Promotes ongoing instructional improvement through a continuous process of self-assessment and systematic school development
+- It promotes ongoing instructional improvement through a continuous process of self-assessment and systematic school development

-- Encourages the evaluation of biblical and spiritual integration of the school
+- It encourages the evaluation of biblical and spiritual integration of the school

-- Transfers credits between schools and between nation’s school systems
+- It transfers credits between schools and between nation’s school systems

 I cannot think of any action taken by a school that produces more total school benefit than the decision to attain accredited status.
 Curriculum quality is strengthened, school policies are refined, student achievement enhanced, and future directions intensified.
 Without accreditation the attainment of overall excellence for a Christian school is difficult.